saitaiky/notebook/docs/docs/other/self-help/reaction.md

 - Putting on an act doesn't work.
 If you truly believe in what you said, you will be able to explain your idea fluently.
 - Only emphase 3 points in your speech.
 You can start speaking even if you have 2 points only and you can think about the third point during your speech though it's difficult.

-:::cautionStay away from people who are toxic
+:::warning Stay away from people who are toxic

 Stay away from people who like to say.
 - 'Your speak is unorganised'